guinea-pigg/Pagination_in_API_Documentation/chapters/Documentation_Standards_and_Guidelines.md

 **Introduction to Pagination:** Documentation should provide an overview of pagination and its importance in retrieving large datasets efficiently.

-/worth noting that many documentations have general intros with not much space for pagination concept only.
-Pagination is usually just a small part of the entire introduction to the API documentation/
+It is worth noting that many API documentations have general introductions with limited space for the pagination concept.
+Pagination is usually just a small part of the overall API documentation introduction.

 ...FOTO...

 Example: [Twitter API](https://developer.x.com/en/docs/twitter-api/pagination)

+###Pagination Parameters:

-**Pagination Parameters:** Documentation should describe the pagination parameters supported by the API, including:
+Documentation should describe the pagination parameters supported by the API, including:
    - `page`: specifying the page number to retrieve.
    - `limit`: specifying the maximum number of items per page.
    - additionally: any other parameters specific to the pagination style used, such as cursor values or keyset identifiers.